AAdewunmi/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/README.md

 This list and its contents are based on a popular resource - "Grokking the Coding Interview: Patterns for Coding Questions" by Design Gurus.

-I am an advocate for learning-in-public, so I thought I'd create a public repository to keep all my learning on the subject.
+I am an advocate of learning-in-public, so I thought I'd create a public repository to keep all my learning on the subject.

 Hope you find it useful (as soon as I complete it!) 😎